top of page

 The verb 'coax' has a charming etymology that can be traced back to the Old French word 'cajoler,' meaning 'to cajole or flatter.'
 This Old French term, in turn, likely came from the late Latin word 'cocaliare,' which meant 'to chatter like a bird' or 'to sing softly.'
 The imagery of gentle persuasion through soothing words, akin to the soft cooing of a bird, is embedded in the word's origins.
 As 'cajoler' made its way into Middle English and eventually evolved into 'coax,' it retained this sense of using kind words, gestures, or actions to gently and persistently persuade or encourage someone.
 Recognizing the etymology of 'coax' allows us to appreciate its historical connection to the art of sweet-talking and charming persuasion.

-Find the meaning of coax
+Quiz: Find the meaning of the verb coax:

 Try Again!